 The Bottom Line

 English can be tricky.
+Just like we saw in our post on the difference between lifes and lives, spelling is no easy task!
 But with a little practice, you’ll be able to use the indefinite articles “a” and “an” like a pro.
 These tips should help you get started.
 Remember to listen for the sound of the word and make your decision based on that.
 This advice will improve your writing no matter if you are sending a text message or publishing a New York Times best-selling book!
 And if you need some extra grammar help, consider tools like ProWritingAid & Grammarly to assist your writing.